tych0/tycho.pizza/src/blog/2010/06/cappano.md

+---
-title=Panoramic off of the capitol date=2010-06-21
+title: Panoramic off of the capitol
+date: 2010-06-21
-tags=madison, panorama
+tags: madison, panorama
-%%%%%%%
+---

 This weekend I went up to the observatory deck on the capitol, which was the first time I'd ever done that.
 I shot a panoramic with the